Room to Breathe Between Big Days

 🌠 Last full night at the property

 After four days, the property probably feels like it's yours.
 Walk up the east ridge after dinner if you haven't done it at night yet — headlamp off, give your eyes a few minutes.
-The elevation means you're above a lot of the valley haze.
-Tomorrow's a Zion day and you'll be up early, so make it an early night.
-But the tub is worth one more fire.
+Stargazing guide → 6:00 AM tomorrow for Zion, so make it a genuine decision: one more hour under the Milky Way, or get the sleep.
+Either is the right call.

 🔴 Zion — Angels Landing + Canyon Overlook